Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

 The clear bag policy and entry procedures will also be in effect for most non-athletics public events that are ticketed and/or high-profile at Scott Stadium and John Paul Jones Arena.

 Screening areas will be located at all entrances to Scott Stadium and John Paul Jones Arena.
 All those in attendance – from fans to game day staff – will be required to pass through the security checkpoints in an effort to enhance security at the venue’s events.

 When will the venue doors open?

-Scott Stadium gates and John Paul Jones Arena doors will open on our normal schedule - 90 minutes before the start of home football and men's basketball games and 60 minutes before the start of home women's basketball games.
+Scott Stadium gates and John Paul Jones Arena doors will open on our normal schedule – 90 minutes before the start of home football and 60 minutes before the start of home men’s and women’s basketball games.

 How can I get through screening quickly?